 To summarize, the thyroid is the “Master Hormone” that helps our cells get energy and receive the ‘food’ the cells need, including calcium.
 The thyroid gland can be thought of as the conductor of an orchestra; when it isn’t working as it should, the ‘music’ is an off-key and off-pitch jangle of noise instead of a symphony.

-Natural Remedies for the Thyroid
+Natural Thyroid Remedies

 Foods That Help the Thyroid Function Better